 Recently many startups have sprouted in the hotel industry arena serving different purposes and addressing different challenges facing the industry.

-Deepak Mavinkure, founder of Repufact, shares his viewpoint on the growing hotel industry space and how his startup is trying to solve one of the major challenges in this space.
+Deepak Mavinkure, the founder of Repufact, shares his viewpoint on the growing hotel industry space and how his startup is trying to solve one of the major challenges in this space.

 Deepak Mavinkure, founder and CEO, says, “A large part of the ticket size is going to the middlemen unnecessarily and that is a major challenge being faced by the industry today.
-A 25 to 30pc share of the hotel’s profit goes to middlemen which needs to be solved.”
+A 25 to 30pc share of the hotel’s profit goes to middlemen which need to be solved.”

 How do you solve?

 The founder with an experience of over a decade in the industry says that with this new venture Repufact, he tries to solve this issue and connect hotels and consumers directly.

 After working on the first product for seven months, the company has launched its first platform Repufact and with three more products to be launched eventually.

 Repufact, being a guest intelligence analytics tool helps the hotel online reputation management to understand which services are doing well for their guests and also provides feedback on the services that need to be improved.
 With this, the company helps the hotels to enhance their services and build a better rapport.